Angie-gh/Unit1/README.md

 We have completed half of a semester in Python Programming and are reflecting on the scripting basics that we have just learned.
 The below comments are specific to me.

 ### Overall reaction to Python computing:
-I find python to be an incredibly forgiving scripting language.
-I have scripted in other formats such as: batch, bash, lotuscript, and javascript(with ajax), but the python environment allows for a faster learning curve and minimal lines of code.
+I find Python to be an incredibly forgiving scripting language.
+I have scripted in other formats such as: batch, bash, lotuscript, and javascript(with ajax), but the Python environment allows for a faster learning curve and minimal lines of code.

 ### Ah-ha Moments:
 **Below are some of my observations:**
 - #### The colon is your friend
 	With any kind of loop declaration or function definition, a colon (:) is needed to indicate that some decision making logic is about to follow.
-As a python coder, remember you need to add a colon for these scenarios.
+As a Python coder, remember you need to add a colon for these scenarios.
 Note:  When the py source code is compiled, the runtime complier will let you know if an expected colon is missing.
 - #### Semi-colons at the end of sentences are overrated If you have ever coded in C#, you will be thrilled to know that in Python scripting, a semi-colon is not used at the end of a line.
 It is like having Christmas all year long.
 No need to search for missing semi-colons in your code.
 - #### Indents are sensitive